 Aid a speedy recovery by keeping little ones home from childcare

-Every parent knows when they’re child isn’t feeling 100% – and even if the worst of the illness has passed, you’ll probably still notice that they’re not quite back to their normal noisy bouncy selves.
+Every parent knows when their child isn’t feeling 100% – and even if the worst of the illness has passed, you’ll probably still notice that they’re not quite back to their normal noisy bouncy selves.
 On the flip side, sometimes they’ll seem to recover very quickly – which is why nurseries and childcare often have set rules about how long to leave it before bringing them back in.
 Whether your little one needs lots more rest or is nearly better, here are some ways to look after a post-poorly toddler or preschooler.

 - Keep in touch: Make sure you phone your childcare provider as soon as you know your child is unable to attend and keep in touch so they know when to expect them back.